software-mansion/react-native-enriched/README.md

 - ordered list
 - unordered list

-> [!NOTE]
-> The iOS doesn't support codeblocks just yet, but it's planned in the near future!

 Each of the styles can be toggled the same way as in the example from [usage section](#usage); call a proper `toggle` function on the component ref.

 Each call toggles the style within the current text selection.
 We can still divide styles into two categories based on how they treat the selection: